barbalex/ae-electron/readme.md

 - Maybe it helps with speed?

 ## What is arteigenschaften.ch?
-A tool to collect and work with attributes of species and habitats for any taxonomies [(read more)](https://github.com/barbalex/ae2/blob/master/readme.md).
+A tool to collect and work with attributes of species and habitats for any taxonomies [(more)](https://github.com/barbalex/ae2/blob/master/readme.md).

 ## Technical solution
 [electron](https://electronjs.org) is used to make the create-react-app locally installable.